phptodayorg/php-must-watch/README.md

 A list of interesting conference talks and great videos on PHP.
 Inspired by [js-must-watch](https://github.com/bolshchikov/js-must-watch)

-Suggestions and contributions are welcome, but please check if it is already in the list.
-Framework specific talks are best avoided.
+Suggestions and contributions are welcome, please read the [contributing guidelines](CONTRIBUTING.md).

-@TODO - Better organization.

 ###Basics